Save it with your other tax-time documentation.

 Yes, if you or your family members enrolled in more than one private health plan through MNsure, you will receive a Form 1095-A for each plan.
 Also, if you had a gap in coverage you will also get a separate Form 1095-A for each coverage period.

 If the address in your MNsure account is not correct, your form will not be delivered.
 If you moved and did not inform MNsure of your address change, you will not receive a form unless you have a mail forwarding order in place.
-You need to call the MNsure Contact Center (1-855-366-7873) to update your address and request a new Form 1095-A. After your address change has been completed, the form will be mailed.
+You need to call the MNsure Contact Center (at the number above) to update your address and request a new Form 1095-A. After your address change has been completed, the form will be mailed.

 You can find additional resources and links from the list below.

-You received Form 1095-B because you or someone in your household was enrolled in Medical Assistance or MinnesotaCare during 2016.
+You received Form 1095-B because you or someone in your household was enrolled in Medical Assistance or MinnesotaCare during the tax year.
 The Minnesota Department of Human Resources sends Form 1095-B, not MNsure.
 For additional information about Form 1095-B, please visit the Department of Human Services' website.

 Form 1095-C, Employer-provided Health Insurance Offer and Coverage, is used by employers with 50 or more full-time employees to report required information about offers of health coverage and enrollment in health coverage for their employees.
 You receive Form 1095-C if your employer is an applicable large employer and subject to the employer shared responsibility provision in the Affordable Care Act.
 Form 1095-C includes information about health insurance coverage offered to you and your family members by the employer.
 More information is available on the IRS website.